Deepan-Karmakar/p5.js-tutorial/Embedding-p5.js.md

 For example, here is the sketch running: http://lauren-mccarthy.com/test/p5.js/

-And here it is embedded in wordpress using the code below: http://lauren-mccarthy.com/inmotion/2014/08/test-post-1/
+And here it is embedded in wordpress using the code below:<br>
+http://lauren-mccarthy.com/inmotion/2014/08/test-post-1/

 Embed code for the iframe: